cuylerstuwe/retort-to-top-10-things-wrong-with-javascript/README.md

 Concurrently around the time the iPhone was released, Crockford was writing his seminal book *"Javscript: The Good Parts"*.
 It was published in 2008, and provided developers with a reasonable stopgap for writing well-organized Javascript in the period before ES6 *(2008-2015)*.
 This powerful book would undoubtedly have a serious influence on Node.

+What else happened around 2008?
+Google [developed V8](https://en.wikipedia.org/wiki/Chrome_V8) for Chrome.
+Javascript started getting significantly more performant, as one of today's most powerful companies in the world took a vested interest in making it so.
+It needed to, after all; Gmail was a single-page app with a ton of client-side code, and it would become publicly available a year later, in 2009.

 Java applets died out around 2014 or so, as [public perception and national agencies considered applets to be a security risk](https://krebsonsecurity.com/2016/02/good-riddance-to-oracles-java-plugin/), further cementing Javascript's position as *"the client-side language of the web"*.

 Node actually hadn't started becoming popular until around this time, when its features, ecosystem, and community reached a critical mass.